ucl-cssb/cneta/README.md

 > bash run-svtreemcmc.sh
 ```

 The most recent Mac switched to zsh.
-In that case, please replace bash with zsh in the commands above.
+In that case, please replace `bash` with `zsh` in the commands above.

 # Simulation with sveta
-SVETA simulates structural variations that alter copy numbers along a coalescence tree of multiple samples.
+SVETA simulates structural variations that alter copy numbers along a phylogenetic tree of multiple samples.
-The coalescence tree can be either normal or exponential growing.

 1. Each node in the tree corresponds to the genome of a sample, which is represented by a consecutive set of pre-specified sites.

 2. Each site is considered as a segment of unknown size.